UBC-Stat-ML/blangDoc/examples/hmm.md

 ## Abstract

 In this tutorial, we will use an example of a widely used model, the HMM, to demonstrate some core blang concepts.
-The answers can be found in the examples package.
+The answers can be found [here](https://github.com/UBC-Stat-ML/blangSDK/blob/master/src/main/java/blang/examples/Texting.bl).
+See also more example [here](https://github.com/UBC-Stat-ML/blangSDK/tree/master/src/main/java/blang/examples).

 ## Prerequisites